Hanukkah, Oh Chanukah, Come light the menorah …

 Presents were not part of the Hanukkah tradition until very recently, and mostly it is an American construct.
 Probably the biggest myth about Hanukkah is that everyone gets eight presents — i.e., one every night.

 Every family has its own Hanukkah gift-giving traditions.
-When I was growing up, I got a gift just about every night, but they weren’t all from my parents — one night the gift would be from a sibling, the next an aunt and uncle, etc. In our family, gift-giving is centered around children.
-Other families might include adults in gift giving traditions (or do some variation of a white elephant exchange).
+When I was growing up, I got a gift just about every night, but they weren’t all from my parents — one night the gift would be from a sibling, the next night was from grandparents, etc. In our family, gift giving is centered around children.
+Other families might include adults in gift-giving traditions (or do some variation of a white elephant exchange).

 Traditionally, children receive money for Hanukkah, called “gelt.”
 Nowadays gelt is also given in the form of chocolate coins.